1866

 Premium-quality raw materials - organically grown

 At a site near Karlsruhe, Schwabe began organically growing the medicinal plants needed to manufacture its proprietary products.
-Terra Medica, as the area is called, has been organically certified since 1998.
-But: In 1979, the Schwabe company was already been awarded the “Silver Plant” by the Foundation for the Protection of Endangered Plants for its endeavours to cultivate protected plant species.
-The visitor centre embedded in the complex was nominated for the Baden Architecture Prize in 2022.
+In 1979, the Schwabe company received the “Silver Plant” award by the Foundation for the Protection of Endangered Plants because of its endeavors to cultivate protected plant species.
+The visitor center at the heart of the complex was nominated for the Baden Architecture Prize in 2022.

 1977